Huenxxx/scriptbotmusicdiscord/docs/EXAMPLES.md

 **Bot Response:**
 ```
-💿 Adding 12 songs from album...
+💿 Loading 12 songs from album...
-✅ Added 12 songs to queue
+🎵 Playing first song, loading 11 more in background...
 🎵 Now Playing: [First Track]
+✅ Finished loading album: 12 songs added
 ```

+**Note:** Instant playback!
+No waiting for the entire album to load.

 ---